 Telehealth.
 This plan provides benefits for covered services that are appropriately provided through telehealth, subject to the terms and conditions of the plan.
 In-person contact between a health care provider and the patient is not required for these services, and the type of setting where these services are provided is not limited.
-"Telehealth" is the means of providing health care services using information and communication technologies in the consultation, diagnosis, treatment, education, care management and self-management of the patient's physical and mental health care when the patient is located at a distance from the health care provider.
+"Telehealth" is the means of providing health care services using information and communication technologies in the consultation, diagnosis, treatment, education, and management of the patient's health care when the patient is located at a distance from the health care provider.
 Telehealth does not include consultations between the patient and the health care provider, or between health care providers, by telephone, facsimile machine, or electronic mail.